-A recipe for a youthful complexion
+A Recipe for a Youthful Complexion

-SHUN THE SUN Most problems that plague older skin— roughness, dryness, wrinkling and sagging— are due to sun exposure.
+Most problems that plague older skin— roughness, dryness, wrinkling and sagging— are due to sun exposure.
 Both UVB (burning) and UVA (aging) radiation are primary causes of damage to the DNA in cells.
 This leads to the destruction of collagen and elastin— proteins that keep skin firm and supple.
 UV radiation is also considered the leading cause of skin cancers, including melanoma, the most serious form of the disease.
 Your best defense is an SPF 30 or higher sunscreen that blocks both UVB and UVA rays.
 Apply liberally to exposed areas, every day, year-round.
 For complete protection, add dark glasses, long sleeves and a broad-brimmed hat.

-DON’T SMOKE Smoking can age skin as much as 10 years or more, and the damage increases the longer you smoke.
+Smoking can age skin as much as 10 years or more, and the damage increases the longer you smoke.
 Tobacco’s toxic mix of nicotine and 4,000 other chemicals interferes with blood flow, depriving the skin of oxygen and vital nutrients.
 Smoking also destroys collagen and elastin, leading to wrinkles and sagging.

-CHOOSE THE RIGHT PRODUCTS In the last decade, skin care products have become much more sophisticated and effective.
+In the last decade, skin care products have become much more sophisticated and effective.
 Look for ingredients such as peptides, niacinamide, green tea, alpha-and beta-hydroxy acids, hyaluronic acid and vitamin C. Other proven treatments include the prescription drug retinoic acid and its less potent counterpart, retinol, which is available in many over-the-counter creams.
 Both help reverse sun damage and boost collagen production by remodeling skin on the cellular level.

 Some of the best foods for overall health are also potent anti-agers that protect and rejuvenate skin.
 The essential fatty acids in salmon, walnuts and flax seeds, for instance, infuse skin with moisture and stop inflammation.
 Extra virgin olive oil, rich in healthy monounsaturated fats, strengthens cell membranes and helps skin look radiant.
 Green tea and berries of all types contain powerful antioxidants that protect cellular DNA.